jeffpascal/Spring-and-springboot/README.md

 public class BubbleSortAlgorithm implements SortAlgorithm{
 ```
 - Dependancy Injection
---- We are injecting the sortAlgorithm as a dependancy in the ComplexBusinessService bean
+---We are injecting the sortAlgorithm as a dependancy in the ComplexBusinessService bean
 - Inversion of control
---- Who creates the SortAlgorithm? **The class that needs the dependency**.
+---Who creates the SortAlgorithm? **The class that needs the dependency**.
 We are taking the control that the class has to the spring framework
 - IOC Container
 - Application context
---- most important IOC Container.
+---most important IOC Container.
 The place where **all** the beans are created and managed.
 All the core logic of the Spring Framework happens here